Q. How much are parking permits and when will they expire?

 Q. May I transfer my decal to another vehicle?

-A. Decals are not transferable from one vehicle to another.
+A. Student permits are not transferable from one vehicle to another.

 Q. If a friend comes to visit me, do they need a parking pass?